beatrizpenalva/Burgerlicious/README.md

   - [x] team-work
     - hall
     - kitchen
-- [x] When the user is registed, she/he is redirected to sign in page
+- [x] When the user is registered, she/he is redirected to the sign-in page
-- [x] To sign in the users has to type their email and password, then they are redirected to the page refers to their role
+- [x] To sign in the users has to type their email and password, then they are redirected to the page that refers to their role

 ##